SWEGroup39/GatorChatApp/API_Documentation.md

         - This **PUT** function edits a user's password.
          - **Example Syntax:**
             - ```http://localhost:8080/api/users/updateP/[ID]```
-            - The required input is the user's new password.
+            - The required input is the user's original password and new password.
                 - **Example Syntax:**
                     ```
                        {
+                            "password": "newPass",
-                            "password": "pass"
+                            "original_pass": "pass"
                         }
                     ```
-            - **NOTE:** _In the future, this function will require the user's current password as well in order to verify that the user knows the current password before trying to change it._
+            - **NOTE:** For this function, the struct used **must be UserAccountConfirmPass, not UserAccount**.
+This is because the "original_pass" field is not included in the original **UserAccount** struct.

     - **Fourth Option: Edit Full Name**:
         - This **PUT** function edits a user's full name.